berkes/rust-pres/pres.md

 ---
 author:
   - Bèr `berkes` Kessels
-title: Introductie Rust
+title: Introduction Rust
-subtitle: "Introductie Rust voor Linux User Group Nijmegen 14 juni 2022"
+subtitle: "Introduction Rust for Run Rust Anywhere 30-08-2022
 abstract: ""
 keywords:
   - rust
   - programming
-  - introductie
+  - introduction
 title-slide-attributes:
     data-background-image: animated-ferris.gif
     data-background-size: contain
-lang: nl
+lang: en
 ---

 # Rust {background-image="./animated-ferris.gif"}

-## Over deze presentatie
+## About

-* Is online: [berk.es/lugn-rust](https://berk.es/lugn-rust) (github.com/berkes/rust-pres)
+* Is online: [berk.es/lugn-rust](https://berk.es/lugn-rust) (ithub.com/berkes/rust-pres)
-* Bevat alle links
+* Has all links
-* Enige kennis van automatisering of programmeren is mooi
-* Is in het Nederlands
+* Is in English

-## Over mij {background-image="./ber.jpg"}
+## About me {background-image="./ber.jpg"}

 * Bèr `berkes` Kessels
-* @berkes
+* @berkes - Twitter, LinkedIn, Fediverse
-* Werkt aan Plannel
+* Works on Plannel, and freelancer (for hire!)
-* Blog berk.es
+* Blogs on berk.es
-* Mail ber@berk.es

-## Doel
+## Goal

-* Je volgend project(je) in Rust?
+* Your next project in Rust?
-* Hoe begin ik met Rust?
-* Wanneer er interesse en tijd is, zullen we dieper in een voorbeeld duiken.
+* How do I get started with Rust?

-# Waarom Rust
+# Why Rust

-## Alles is C
+## Everything is C (somewhere)

 > Software is eating the world
 >
 > -- Marc Andreessen

-De wereld, anno 2022, draait op C.
+The world runs on C.

 ::: notes

-Bijna alle software is (uiteindelijk) in C geschreven.
-C++, C zelf, PHP, Python, Firefox, Linux, OSX (darwin), Windows.
+Almost all software is written in C. Even Ruby, Python or C++ Firefox, Linux, OSX (Darwin), Windows.

 :::

-## De grote ontwerpfout
+## Biggest flaw

 > I call it my billion-dollar mistake…
 >